ab-thomas/Chitter/README.md

 - log in
 - log out.
 - user can post messages to a public stream
-- in order to see what people have to say as a maker I want to see all peeps in chronological order.
+- in order to see what people have to say I want to see all peeps in chronological order.